uhppoted/node-red-contrib-uhppoted/README.md

 #### Installation

-To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-uhppoted`, or run the following command in your Node-RED user directory (typically `~/.node-red`:
+To install the stable version use the `Menu - Manage palette` option and search for `node-red-contrib-uhppoted`, or run the following command in your Node-RED user directory (e.g. `~/.node-red` on MacOS and Linux):

-    npm i node-red-contrib-uhppoted
+    npm install node-red-contrib-uhppoted

 Restart your Node-RED instance and you should have the `uhppoted` nodes available in the palette.